ItsJonQ/modes/README.md

-# Flow
+# Hyper

-Flow is an adaptive CSS architecture.
+Hyper is an adaptive CSS philosophy, with a focus on components and scaling.